Trackmania (2020 video game): Content and Gameplay Updates

 On November 21, 2023, coinciding with the 20th anniversary of the TrackMania franchise, Nadeo announced the release of additional car types and blocksets originally used in the Alpine, Desert, and Rally environments from the TrackMania 2003 game, affectionately referred to as the "original trilogy".
 The Alpine car, now known as the Snow car, and its associated blockset, released the same day.
-The new blocks introduced a new surface to the game, wood.
+The new blocks introduced a new surface to the game, wood, which has very high grip making it impossible to drift.
 The snow car is styled similarly to off-road pickup trucks, and drives very differently from the stadium car, with a smaller turning radius, altered acceleration, and higher center of mass.
+The Snow Discovery campaign was released.